-URAB for candidates where the President has rendered a negative decision on tenure and/or promotion to Associate Professor or Professor following a positive recommendation from either the TPU or the URAC.
+Within twenty (20) working days of a candidate receiving the letter from the President, NUFA may notify the President of a grievance to the URAB for candidates where the President has rendered a negative decision on tenure and/or promotion to Associate Professor or Professor following a positive recommendation from either the Provost or the URAC.
 The URAB process involves the following steps:

-- Within 20 days of the establishment of the URAB, NUFA sends written notice of the grievance (stating the grounds for the grievance) to the URAB Chair with a copy to the President of the University. - ii) Within 20 working days of receiving the written notice, the President responds to the written notice to the URAB, with copies to NUFA. - iii) The Chair of the URAB calls first meeting of URAB as soon as possible after receiving the response from the President of the University. - iv) The URAB makes recommendations to Board Chair with copies to the President and NUFA. - v) Board Executive Committee acts on URAB decisions, with copies to the President and NUFA. - May 31 President informs the Chair of the Board of his/her decisions, with copies to candidates, in cases with appeals to the URAC but no grievances to the URAB. - July 1 Positive decisions on tenure and/or promotion take effect on July 1.
-In cases where a grievance leads to a positive decision at a later date, the decision is retroactive to July 1 of the year following application with remuneration and pension adjusted accordingly. - (b) For decisions, the Association and the University may agree to an extension of these deadlines, though such extensions should be minor in nature.
+- Within twenty (20) days of the establishment of the URAB, NUFA sends written notice of the grievance (stating the grounds for the grievance) to the URAB Chair with a copy to the President of the University. - ii) Within twenty (20) working days of receiving the written notice, the President responds to the written notice to the URAB, with copies to NUFA. - iii) The Chair of the URAB calls first meeting of URAB as soon as possible after receiving the response from the President of the University. - iv) The URAB makes recommendations to Board Chair with copies to the President and NUFA. - v) Board Executive Committee acts on URAB decisions, with copies to the President and NUFA. - April 15 President informs the Chair of the Board of decisions, with copies to candidates, in cases with appeals to the URAC but no grievances to the URAB. - July 1 Positive decisions on tenure and/or promotion take effect on July 1.
+In cases where a grievance leads to a positive decision at a later date, the decision is retroactive to July 1 of the year following application with remuneration and pension adjusted accordingly. - (b) For decisions, the Association and the Employer may agree to an extension of these deadlines, though such extensions should be minor in nature.
 The Chair of the Committee(s) should communicate to candidates any delays or agreed to extensions in a timely manner.